Here’s how to use social media marketing in Galway:

 Engage with your customers

-Without your engagement with your customers you cannot build a relationship and trust.
+Without your engagement with your customers you cannot build a relationship and trust, and cannot gain organic traffic on social media.

 When posting make sure your subject matter relates to your business and industry.